oxfos/action-postgres-setup/README.md

         # the client with data, and retrieves data
         uses: Oxfos/action-postgres-setup@v1
         # Environment variables used by the `index.js` script to create
-        # a new PostgreSQL client.
+        # a new PostgreSQL client: not necessary if using default values.
-        with:
-          # The hostname used to communicate with the PostgreSQL service container
-          POSTGRES_HOST: localhost
-          # The default PostgreSQL port
-          POSTGRES_PORT: 5432

         # whatever additional steps you may want to add here
       - name: name of your step